kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ### `static maxLEDNumber: number`

-Possible maximum number of LED under the current installation.
+Possible maximum number of component LEDs under the current installation.
 It is a restriction of [linear-program-solver](https://github.com/kchinzei/linear-program-solver), that requires newer node versions and C++-17 compiler.

-You should check if number of LEDs to set `RGBWLED` class not exceeding this number.
+You should check if number of component LEDs to set `RGBWLED` class not exceeding this number.

 ## Related Functions

+These functions are not members of `RGBWLED`.

 ### `async function parseJSONFileAsync(filename: string): Promise<RGBWLED>`